 DefinitionThe estimated number and percentage of children under age 5 living in households with income below the federal poverty level.

-NumeratorEstimated number of children, age 4 and under, living in households with income below 100% of the federal poverty level as defined by the U.S. Department of Health and Human Services.
+NumeratorEstimated number of children age 4 and under living in households whose income is below 100% of the federal poverty level as defined by the U.S. Department of Health and Human Services.

-DenominatorThe number of children, age 4 and under, in the population.
+DenominatorThe estimated number of children age 4 and under in the population.

-Why Is This Important?The risk factors for childhood lead poisoning include living in housing built before 1950, being African American, and living in a family with a poverty-level income.
-Studies have documented low blood-lead testing rates among children living in households with these risk factors.
-This measure identifies counties with higher percentages of children who may be at increased risk for lead poisoning.
+Due to their size, physiology, and behavior, young children are also disproportionately vulnerable to many health hazards.
+For example, the risk factors for childhood lead poisoning include living in a family with a poverty-level income.
+Studies have documented low blood-lead testing rates among children living in households with this risk factor.
+This measure identifies counties with higher percentages of children who therefore may be at increased risk for lead poisoning.
 When compared with lead-testing rates by county, populations with inadequate lead testing of young at-risk children may be identified in order to improve testing in these regions.